stlankes/stlankes.github.io/README.md

-# Minimal Mistakes
+# techblog.lankes.org

-**[Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes)** is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog.
+**[techblog.lankes.org](https://techblog.lankes.org) is based on (http://mmistakes.github.io/minimal-mistakes)**, which is a two column responsive Jekyll theme perfect for powering your GitHub hosted blog.

 ## Minimal Mistakes is all about: